 I love onions–unlike the rest of my family–so this Caramelized Onion Dip is right up my alley!
 I use onions in almost all of my savory dishes (don’t tell my family–they rarely notice), and I’d be happy to eat caramelized onions straight from the pan.

-It does take a bit of extra time to caramelize the onions, but it is totally worth it–they add amazing flavor to this savory dip.
+It does take a bit of extra time to caramelize the onions, but it is totally worth it–they add amazing flavor to this creamy dip.

 This dip is truly irresistible with Ruffles potato chips, but it’s also fabulous with crackers, pita chips or bagel chips.